cogini/elixir-deploy-template/README.md

 ## Set up ASDF

-Add `.tool-versions` file to specify versions of Elixir and Erlang.
+Add the `.tool-versions` file to specify versions of Elixir and Erlang.

 ## Configure for running in a release

 Edit `config/prod.exs`

-Uncomment this:
+Uncomment this so Phoenix will run in a release:

 ```elixir
 config :phoenix, :serve_endpoints, true